Wednesday, August 5, 2020

 Therefore, I shall resign the Presidency effective at noon tomorrow.
 Vice President Ford will be sworn in as President at that hour in this office.
 As I recall the high hopes for America with which we began this second term, I feel a great sadness that I will not be here in this office working on your behalf to achieve those hopes in the next 2 1/2 years.

-It doesn't take too much investigative work to uncover records of what Nixon ate for breakfast on his final day in office, as it has been reported that it consisted of a small plate of cottage cheese with sliced pineapple and a glass of milk.
+It doesn't take too much investigative work to uncover records of what Nixon ate for breakfast on his final day in office, as it has been reported that it consisted of poached egg and hash, and his final lunch, the day before he resigned, was a small plate of cottage cheese with sliced pineapple and a glass of milk served on a silver platter.

 White House Chef Henry Haller later revealed that, at breakfast, Nixon "liked fresh fruit, wheat germ with nondairy creamer and coffee."
 At dinner, Nixon enjoyed Sirloin Steak, cooked medium-rare and lightly seasoned; Chicken Cordon Blue; and more simple dishes like Spaghetti and Meatballs.
 He was also fond of his wife Patricia's Family-Style Meatloaf.
 According to Haller: